Elektromis

-Elektromis was a Poznań holding dealing in wholesale trade, sold in 1995 to Jerónimo Martins.
+Elektromis was a Poznań wholesale-trade holding company, sold in 1995 to Jerónimo Martins.

 The company was founded in 1987 by Mariusz Świtalski.
-The first warehouses began operations in 1990.
-In a short time, Elektromis became the largest wholesale network in Poland.
+In 1990 it opened its first warehouses.
+Within a couple of years, Elektromis became the largest wholesaler in Poland.

-Between 1994-2002, a lawsuit was filed in the area of customs fraud and illegal trade in Elektromis, resulting in a conviction of four out of thirteen defendants.
+Between 1994-2002, Elektromis faced legal action relating to customs fraud and illegal trading, which ultimately resulted in the conviction of four of the thirteen defendants.